 Release Notes: This release fixes division by zero bugs in xLAED6 and xLANHF, unscaling bugs in xGGEV and xGGEVX, uninitialized variables in ZHERFSX, other assorted bugs, and issues with the cmake build system.

 CmdOption is a simple annotation-driven command line parser toolkit for Java 5 applications.
 Everything you need is (at least one) simple configuration object.
 Each field and method annotated with an CmdOption annotation will be processed.
 Based on this config, CmdOption is able to parse any command line, guaranteeing the declared specification.
 The result is directly stored in the given config object.
 When errors occur, CmdOption gives a meaningful error message.
+Generated output and validation/error message can be localized.

 Release Notes: This is the first release under the de.tototec.cmdoption brand.
 The release date was 2012-03-07.
 CmdOption 0.1.0 brings a lot of new features, most notably commands support and better usage display.
 Besides the namespace change from de.tobiasroeser.cmdoption to de.tototec.cmdoption, the @CmdOption no longer has the longName and shortName attributes, but now supports any number of names with the names attribute.